xavibenjamin/smithtimmytim.com/src/work/webform.md

 I solved this problem by playing on the illustrations in other parts of the site and bringing them to the login screen.
 I brought over elements like the sunny sky and clouds to give the pages a happy feeling and made the forms small and straightforward.

 <blockquote class="pullquote">
   <p>Tim's designs integrated perfectly with Webform.com, taking into consideration our existing styles but elaborating in an "outside the box" approach.
-Tim helped take our site in a new direction to improve not only the look but also the usability.
 It was a pleasure to work with Tim.</p>
   <small><strong>Nathan Haug</strong> Founder, Webform.com</small>
 </blockquote>